reevee-codes/java-backend-interview-notes/README.md

 - ---------------------------------
 <h3>Core Java</h3>

+- **Changes in java 8**<br>
+- Interface Default and Static Methods: Starting with Java 8, interfaces can have static and default methods that, despite being declared in an interface, have a defined behavior
+- Method References: Method reference can be used as a shorter and more readable alternative for a lambda expression that only calls an existing method:
+  `List<String> messages = Arrays.asList("hello", "baeldung", "readers!");
+  messages.forEach(StringUtils::capitalize);`
+  StringUtils::capitalize is a method reference that refers to the capitalize method of the StringUtils class.
+It is equivalent to the following lambda expression:
+  `messages.forEach(word -> StringUtils.capitalize(word));`<br>
+- Optional: Optional is a container object that may or may not contain a non-null value.
+  If a value is present, isPresent() will return true and get() will return the value.
+  Additional methods that depend on the presence or absence of a contained value are provided, such as orElse() (return a default value if value not present) and ifPresent() (execute a block of code if the value is present).
+- Lambda Expressions
+- Streams - sequence of objects that supports methods which can be pipelined to produce the desired result, we can perform operations like filtering, mapping, reducing, and sorting.
+Intermediate operations (filter(), map(), distinct(), flatmap(allows you to transform each element of a stream into a new stream of elements), distinct(), peek(), limit(), skip()) transform a stream into another stream, while terminal operations mark the end of the stream and return the result (allmatch(), collect(), foreach(), min(), max(), reduce()).
+In Java, streams are lazy because intermediate operations are not evaluated until the terminal operation is invoked
+- **Changes in java 11**<br>
+- toArray()
+- String class new methods: isBlank(), repeat()
+- The Files class now has readString and writeString static methods that make it easier to read and write strings from files
+- **Changes in java 17**<br>
+- **Changes in java 21 (newest LTS, september 2023)**<br>
+- virtual threads - light threads
+- Gen Z garbage collector - scalable, low latency, multithreading, very fast
+- structured concurrency
+- sequenced collection - access to first and last element of ordered collection
+- unnamed java class - differences from anonymous class
+- **Java memory model**<br>
+- Heap memory is used by all the parts of the application whereas stack memory is used only by one thread of execution.
+  Whenever an object is created, it's always stored in the Heap space and stack memory contains the reference to it
+- Stack Memory in Java is used for static memory allocation and the execution of a thread.
+It contains primitive values that are specific to a method and references to objects referred from the method that are in a heap.
+- access to stack: Last-In-First-Out (LIFO) (like stack of plates)
+- Heap is divided into generations + string pool
+- The young generation is the place where all the new objects are created
+- When the young generation is filled - Minor GC garbage collection
+- Young gen: divided into Eden memory and two Survivor memory
+- Old Generation memory contains the objects that are long-lived and survived after many rounds of Minor GC
+- Old Generation Garbage Collection - Major GC (takes longer time)
+- String pool: To decrease the number of String objects created in the JVM, the String class keeps a pool of strings.
+  When we create
+  a string literal, the JVM first checks that literal in the String pool.
+If the literal is already present in the pool, it returns a reference to the pooled instance.
+- creating String using new - it takes place in the Java heap, not in the String pool.
+New keyword creates a new instance of the string object, even if the same string already exists in the String pool
+- String Interning is a method of storing only one copy of each distinct String Value, which must be immutable.
+Applying String. intern() on a couple of strings will ensure that all strings having the same contents share the same memory
+- in String, == compares place in memory, while equals() is overwritten this way that it compares inside of the String
 - **Access modifiers**<br>
   public: visible in class, subclass, package, global <br>
   protected: visible in class, subclass, package (protected from global) <br>